Forgottenit/retro/README.md

 4. As a marketing specialist, I want to maintain a correctly configured robots.txt file, to guide which parts of the site to crawl or not and improve our SEO performance.

-5. As a marketing specialist, I want to perform keyword research and SEO analysis to improve the site's visibility on search engines.

-6. As a marketing specialist, I want to monitor the website performance on search engines, to identify opportunities for improvement.

-7. As a marketing specialist, I want to analyze website traffic and user behavior, to make data-driven decisions about site improvements and marketing strategies.

-8. As a marketing specialist, I want to make sure each webpage has a clear and compelling description (optimizing meta tags) so that when people see our site in search results, it will be appealing to them.
+5. As a marketing specialist, I want to make sure each webpage has a clear and compelling description (optimizing meta tags) so that when people see our site in search results, it will be appealing to them.

-9. As a marketing specialist, I want to set up the right labels for links going to other sites (implement rel attributes for external links), so that search engines can understand our site better and it doesn't negatively affect our visibility in search results.
+6. As a marketing specialist, I want to set up the right labels for links going to other sites (implement rel attributes for external links), so that search engines can understand our site better and it doesn't negatively affect our visibility in search results.
 </details>
 <br>